 Hyatt Regency Orlando

 University of Milan-Fondazione IRCCS Ca' Granda Policlinico Hospital

 Director, Thalassemia Center

 New York, New York

-The goal of this activity is to improve participants’ competence and performance in integrating optimal therapy into the treatment of patients with PTCL.
+The goal of this activity is to improve participants’ knowledge of and competence in using novel curative and noncurative therapeutic options for patients with β-thalassemia.

-This program is intended for physicians and other healthcare providers who treat and manage patients with PTCL.
+This program is intended for hematologists and other clinicians involved in the management of patients with β-Thalassemia